bxparks/rpn83p/docs/USER_GUIDE_DATE.md

 | `NWDZ`    | ![](images/date/get-nwdz-raw.png) | ![](images/date/get-nwdz-form.png) |
 | `NWUT`    | ![](images/date/get-nwut-raw.png) | ![](images/date/get-nwut-form.png) |

-### Clock Through the TI-OS
+### TI-OS Clock

-The same hardware clock can be accessed and configured using the normal TI-OS through the `MODE` screen on the first or second page (depending on the OS version), like this:
+The same hardware clock can be accessed and configured in the TI-OS using the `MODE` screen on the first or second page (depending on the OS version), like
+this:

 ![TIOS Mode Set Clock](images/date/tios-mode-setclock.png)

-The TI-OS does *not* know about the time zone.
+The TI-OS does *not* know about timezones.
 The date-time displayed here will be in the timezone configured by the `CTZ` command in RPN83P.
 For example, if `CTZ` is set to `UTC+00:00`, then the date-time displayed here will be in UTC timezone.
 If the `CTZ` timezone was configured to be `UTC-07:00`, the date-time here will be in `UTC-07:00`.